 Higher and higher he rose into the bright sky.
 The cold air cracked the insides of his nostrils.
 A burning finger brushed his cheek, singeing tiny hairs.
 "See our kingdom," she said.
 Shining turrets parted golden clouds.
 A glittering palace crowned a vast magnificent citadel that spanned the horizon.
 Hal's blood surged; his breath faltered.

 Beyond titanic walls of translucent marble, horses with manes of fire galloped across lush meadows.
 An orchard of silver trees yielded crimson gem-like fruit.
-Alabaster terraces supported fountains girded by gardens bursting with prismatic blooms.
+Hal saw alabaster terraces with fountains girded by gardens bursting with prismatic blooms.

 "Two towers rise."
 The Queen's melodious chords made Hal's sinews hum.
 A crystal turret with pointed arches rushed towards him.
 Inside were two gleaming thrones.
 "We can see eternity.
 The threads of time, the fate of empires, the shift of epochs."
 The chairs' luster outshone the sun.
 "There is another chamber..."